nadrad/h-m-m/readme.md

 # Installing

+## Manual installation (Linux, Windows, and Mac)

 **h-m-m** is a single php file.
-You can download it from here, or clone it on your computer using git and add a scheduled job to update it once a week.
+You can download it from here, or clone it on your computer using git and add a scheduled job to update it once a day or week.

+You also need to have the following installed for h-m-m to work:

+* php
+  * either php 8, or
+  * older versions of php along with the `mbstring` package (e.g., `php7.2-mbstring`)
+* `xclip`, `xsel`, or `wl-clipboard` in Linux.
+(Windows and Mac don't need it)

 After downloading or cloning, you can run `php h-m-m` in your terminal to run the program with a blank map or `php h-m-m filename` to open an existing file.
 If you don't already have a php interpreter installed, you would need to install it as well.
 Note: You don't need to set up a "web server" to run it because it's not a web application, but rather a terminal application that works like those written in Python, Bash, etc.

 Optionally, you can make the file executable by running the `chmod +x h-m-m` in your terminal, and afterward, you can run it as `h-m-m filename` (assuming that **h-m-m** is in your path).

-In Linux, you need to have `xclip`, `xsel`, or `wl-clipboard` installed as well.
+## Installation for Arch Linux

 In Arch Linux, you can use the `h-m-m-git` AUR package to install it.

 ## Installation script for Linux

-Download and execute the [install.sh](https://raw.githubusercontent.com/nadrad/h-m-m/main/install.sh) (right click, save as)
+You can download and execute [install.sh](https://raw.githubusercontent.com/nadrad/h-m-m/main/install.sh) (right click, then click on save as)

-The installer will download and copy `h-m-m` to `/usr/local/bin` and make it executable, so after install you just need to type `h-m-m` from anywhere to use it.
+The installer will download and copy `h-m-m` to `/usr/local/bin` and make it executable, so after installation you just need to type `h-m-m` from anywhere to use it.

-# Troubleshooting

-If it doesn't work, you probably need to install `php7.2-mbstring` (e.g., `sudo apt install php7.2-mbstring` in Ubuntu).
-Replace `7.2` with the version of php installed on your system.
-Just in case, you can find the version number by running `php -v`.

-In general, upgrading to a newer version of php would help as well; at least 7.4.

 # Compatibility